Avogadro/manual/4-tools/7-auto-optimize-tool.md

 # The Auto-Optimize Tool

 The Auto Optimize tool continuously optimizes molecular geometry through molecular mechanics.
-This tool also provides you with the ability to manipulate the molecule while the molecular geometry is being minimized.
+This tool provides an interactive interface, allowing you to manipulate a molecule while it's molecular geometry is being optimized.

 ![][1]

 [1]: images/7-auto-optimize-tool/27bc0d24-9f97-4a7c-9910-437a3543a1a1.png
 #### Force Fields & Algorithms
 The Auto-Optimization settings provide several force field options.
-The default force field is UFF or the Universal Force Field.
-This force field is capable of reproducing the most structural features across the periodic table.
-However, depending on the molecule being tested, the other force fields may be better suited to optimize the molecular parameters.
+The default force field in Avogadro is UFF (Universal Force Field).
+UFF can generally reproduce the most structural features across the periodic table.
+However, depending on the molecule being optimized, the other force fields may be better suited to optimize the molecular parameters.
 The force field options are shown below.
 For more information on force fields refer to the optimizing geometry section of this lab manual.

 ![][2]